-Julia Lapitskaya is Of Counsel in the New York office of Gibson, Dunn & Crutcher.
+Julia Lapitskaya is of counsel in the New York office of Gibson, Dunn & Crutcher.
 She is a member of the Gibson Dunn Securities Regulation and Corporate Governance Practice Group.
-Ms. Lapitskaya’s practice focuses on SEC and Securities Exchange Act of 1934 compliance, securities and corporate governance disclosure issues, corporate governance best practices, state corporate laws, the Dodd-Frank Act of 2010, SEC regulations, shareholder activism matters, ESG and sustainability matters and executive compensation disclosure issues, including as part of initial public offerings and spin-off transactions.
+Ms. Lapitskaya’s practice focuses on SEC, NYSE/Nasdaq and Securities Exchange Act of 1934 compliance, securities and corporate governance disclosure issues, corporate governance best practices, state corporate laws, the Dodd-Frank Act of 2010, SEC regulations, shareholder activism matters, ESG and sustainability matters and executive compensation disclosure issues, including as part of initial public offerings and spin-off transactions.

 Prior to joining Gibson, Dunn & Crutcher, Ms. Lapitskaya was an associate in the New York office of Davis Polk & Wardwell, LLP, where she advised clients on executive compensation, equity-based incentives, deferred compensation, severance plans and other compensatory arrangements, with particular emphasis on disclosure issues and issues arising in initial public offerings and mergers and acquisitions transactions.